-The most important information to share about the results is two-fold: we will examine ways in which the Dept. of English might better serve our students, and we will utilize the results of our assessment as a tool for a departmental revision process, once we are aware of strengths and weaknesses of this assessment protocol.
-The results of our assessment will affect decisions on curriculum and instruction by revealing areas in which our students are not acquiring the knowledge our faculty deem necessary for well-rounded English major graduates.
+Originally, the Committee planned to utilize the information to find ways in which the Department of English might better serve our students and to utilize the results of these assessments (2017-2019) as a tool for a departmental revision process, once the strengths and weaknesses of this assessment protocol became apparent.
+It expected that the results of the assessment would affect decisions on curriculum and instruction by revealing areas our students are not acquiring the knowledge our faculty deem necessary for well-rounded English major graduates.